 Q: How much do the dreadfalls cost and what am I paying for?

-As for the process, I mix up the colours for synthetic hair by hand, using about 4-5 colours in each set just to get the unique mix you see.
+As for the process, I use about 4-5 colours in each set to get a unique mix.
 Each dread is then hand crocheted before sealing.

 The wool dreads are also felted by hand, and then wrapped with novelty yarn from my personal collection.